ejeba72/ejeba72/README.md

 - 👋 Hi, I’m @ejeba69
 - 👀 I’m interested in backend web development.
-- 🌱 I’m currently learning HTML, CSS, JavaScript and Node.
+- 🌱 I’m currently learning HTML, CSS, JavaScript and Node.js.
 - 💞️ I’m looking to collaborate on open-source projects written in JavaScript.
 - 📫 How to reach me; eejeba@gmail.com.